What Are Ethereum Gas Fees?

 1. Cost: Gas isn’t free, as users of blockchain networks must pay a fee for the computational work done on the blockchain; this is known as the ‘gas fee’.

-1. Payment Token: Gas fees are usually paid with the network’s native token.
+1. Payment Token: Gas fees are usually paid by the network’s native token.
 For Ethereum, the ETH token is used to pay gas fees; for Cronos, CRO is used to pay for gas fees.

 Ultimately, gas serves as a crucial mechanism for the efficiency of blockchains.
-It prevents spam on the network, ensures users are able to perform transactions, and incentivises validators to keep the network secure and operational.
+It ensures users are able to perform transactions, prevents spam on the network, and incentivises validators to keep the network secure and operational.

 High Gas Fees and How to Save on Gas